 The large creeks that feed northward into the lake have carved deeply incised, steep-sided gullies.
 When the lake water level is high, the lake encroaches up the major feeding creeks into the deep gullies, so that the lake can extend deep into the park.
-In the most extreme case at Finley Creek, where the gully is up to two contour lines deep, the lake sometimes extends a kilometer southward (although it was not that high in the middle of Jan 2021).
-This causes the longer Red advanced course to be a "butterfly" course with a mandatory crossing control at the only current safe crossing of the deep, steep Finely Creek gully.
+Crossing points for these creeks are marked on the map.
+A few are bridges and others are locations where you can scramble down one side and up the other.